steffenmoll/skills-github-pages/_notes/the-org-chart-is-the-real-architecture.md

 ---
-title: "The org chart is the real architecture"
+title: "The org chart is the real architecture - usually"
 date: 2026-07-07
 ---